jokergoo/circlize_book/book/12-nested-zooming.md

-# Nested zooming
+# Nested zooming {#nested-zooming}

 ## Basic idea

 In Section \@ref(zooming-of-sectors) we introduced how to zoom sectors to the same circle in the same track.
 This works fine if there are only a few regions that need to be zoomed.
-However, when the regions that need to be zoomed is too many, the method will not work, and in this chapter, we introduce another zooming method which put zoomed regions in a different circle.
+However, when the regions that need to be zoomed is too many, the method will not work efficiently.
+In this chapter, we introduce another zooming method which puts zoomed regions in a different circular plot.

 To illustrate the basic idea, we first generate a random data set.